Supreme Court to decide if Ky. attorney general can intervene to defend abortion restrictions

 President Donald Trump said overturning Roe v.
 Wade was a priority when he chose three justices for the court: Neil M. Gorsuch, Brett M. Kavanaugh and Amy Coney Barrett.
 Kavanaugh and Barrett could be particularly important because they replaced two justices supportive of abortion rights, Anthony M. Kennedy and Ruth Bader Ginsburg, respectively.

 The court has been considering for months whether to take up a case that would squarely confront that decision.
 It still has not said whether it will review a Mississippi law that bans almost all abortions after 15 weeks of pregnancy.
 Both a district judge and a panel of the U.S. Court of Appeals for the 5th Circuit said that could not be squared with the court’s precedents.

 “In an unbroken line dating to Roe v.
 Wade, the Supreme Court’s abortion cases have established (and affirmed, and reaffirmed) a woman’s right to choose an abortion before viability,” Judge Patrick Higginbotham wrote for the appeals court.
-“States may regulate abortion procedures prior to viability so long as they do not impose an undue burden on the woman’s right but they may not ban abortions.”
+“States may regulate abortion procedures prior to viability so long as they do not impose an undue burden on the woman’s right, but they may not ban abortions.”

 The Kentucky case is Cameron v.
 EMW Women’s Surgical Center.